nicolechao/springboard-data-science/Capstone 2/Project Report/README.md

 2. Character-level Tweets

 Test size of Train-test-split is set to 33%.
-We use accuracy and scoring metric since it's a classification problem.
+We use accuracy as scoring metric since it's a classification problem.

 A plot for each model and their coresponding accuracies is as followed:

 ![ModelAccuracies](https://raw.githubusercontent.com/nicolechao/springboard-data-science/master/Capstone%202/Images/ModelAccuracies.png)

-Based on the above results,
+Based on the above plot,

 1. mLSTM & TCM have best accuracies.
 2. mLSTM performs better than LSTM.